-The following research has been done into relaxation and mind-body medicine by the Harvard Researcher Herbert Benson of The Benson-Henry Institute for Mind Body Medicine at the Massachusetts General Hospital, USA.
+The Harvard Researcher Herbert Benson of The Benson-Henry Institute for Mind-Body Medicine did the following research into relaxation and mind-body medicine at the Massachusetts General Hospital, USA.

-Herbert Benson is a pioneer in the field of mind-body medicine.
-His clinical work and research is based on the ability for various techniques and processes to turn on the relaxation response.
+Herbert Benson is a pioneer in mind-body medicine.
+His clinical work and research are based on the ability for various techniques and processes to turn on the relaxation response.

 - Galvin JA, Benson H, Deckro GR, Fricchione GL, Dusek JA.
 (2006).
 “The relaxation response: reducing stress and improving cognition in healthy aging adults.”
 Complement Ther Clin Pract 12(3): 186-91.